JordanMartinez/purescript-cookbook/CONTRIBUTING.md

 A cookbook demonstrates how to do X. It does not explain why X works, the concepts that X uses to work, or anything else that could bloat a recipe with very long explanations.
 Rather, it provides links to resources that users can read if they want to learn more.

+#### All Recipes that Use the Same `NPM` Dependency Must Use the Same Version Across All Recipes

+For context, this constraint is imposed on us by a limitation.
+Bundlers (e.g. `parcel`, `esbuild`) cannot find the corresponding `npm` dependency when bundling for the web backend.
+We fixed this by installing the npm dependency in the root folder's `package.json` file.
+This isn't ideal and we hope to find a solution that can remove this limitation in the future.
+However, this constraint will remain until such a solution is found.

+Nonetheless, let's say Recipe A through Recipe Y use version 1 of the npm dependency, `foo`, and Recipe Z wants to use version 2 of `foo`.
+Let's assume Recipes A-Y already exist, and someone submitted a PR to add Recipe Z. Will such a PR be accepted?
+Yes, provided the following is done:
+- in Recipe Z's PR, move Recipes A-Y into the repo's "broken" folder (if the folder doesn't exist, create it)
+- in this repo, open an issue for Recipes A-Y so we know to fix it later

+After CI passes and the following are done, we will merge the PR.

 ## Using `Make` as our build tool

 There are three parties whose concerns we wanted to keep in mind: